 Our AI-powered data quality validation happens automatically as your products move through your system, learning your data patterns and flagging anomalies that rule-based systems miss.

-Our Enhanced Content and AI-Generated Content services work continuously in the background.
-It analyzes performance across channels and adjusts product descriptions based on real conversion data.
+Our Enhanced Content and AI-Generated Content services work continuously in the background analyzing performance across channels and adjusting product descriptions based on real conversion data.
+This helps translation and localization happen at enterprise scale without manual bottlenecks.

 PXDC follows MACH architecture principles from the ground up:

-We have integrated compliance preparation into the core data model of PXDC through our Product Sustainability Data cloud service.
+We've integrated compliance preparation into the core data model of PXDC through our Product Sustainability Data cloud service.

 Our platform includes pre-built data structures for sustainability tracking, material composition documentation and lifecycle management.